-Romania: FIEKR and Calik Enerji signed EPC contract21.
-August 2020. / SEE Energy News
+Romania: FIEKR and Calik Enerji signed EPC contract, SEE Energy News

 In order to make the turnkey construction of a cogeneration plant on the Petromidia platform, the Kazakh-Romanian Energy Investment Fund (FIEKR) has signed the EPC (engineering, procurement and construction) contract with Turkish Calik Enerji.